-- That Cabinet recommends to Full Council that the Council Tax Reduction Schemes and Prescribed Requirements (Wales) Regulations SI 2013/3029 ("the Prescribed Requirements Regulations") and the Council Tax Reduction Schemes (Prescribed Requirements and Default Scheme) (Wales) (Amendment) Regulations 2014 SI 2014/66 be adopted. - 2.
+- 1. That Cabinet recommends to Full Council that the Council Tax Reduction Schemes and Prescribed Requirements (Wales) Regulations SI 2013/3029 ("the Prescribed Requirements Regulations") and the Council Tax Reduction Schemes (Prescribed Requirements and Default Scheme) (Wales) (Amendment) Regulations 2014 SI 2014/66 be adopted. - 2.
 That any amendments to Regulations made by the Welsh Government are reflected in the scheme. - 3.
-That the national scheme is adopted with the following discretions: - - That the Council should continue to allow Extended Payments up to a maximum of 4 weeks. - That the Council should continue to disregard War Widow and War Disablement pensions in assessing income for Council Tax Reduction. - That the Council should continue to allow Backdated Reductions for a period up to 26 weeks.
+That the national scheme is adopted with the following discretions: - - That the Council should continue to allow Extended Payments up to a maximum of 4 weeks. - That the Council should continue to disregard War Widow and War Disablement pensions in assessing income for Council Tax Reduction. - That the Council should continue to allow Backdated Reductions for a period up to 26 weeks. - 4.
+That Cabinet approves the use of the Urgent Decision Procedure set out in Section 14:14 of the Council's Constitution in order to enable the Council Tax Reduction Scheme to be approved by Council by 31 January 2022 and be in place for implementation from 1 April 2022.

-Reasons for Recommendations
+Reason for Recommendations

-1. To enable the Council Tax Reduction Scheme to be approved by Council by 31 January 2020 and be in place for implementation from 1 April 2020.
+1-4 To enable the Council Tax Reduction Scheme to be approved by Council by 31 January 2022 and be in place for implementation from 1 April 2022.